-- Clients couple to select features, not entire API.
+- Clients couple to select feature APIs, not full system API.

-- APIs reuse features.
+- System APIs reuse features.

 - Whole API may not be identical.

 UNIVERSITY OF GOTHENB

 1: Web APIs Consist of Features with Common Interfaces

 - A web service should be split into features with their own interfaces. - Accessing/updating/sorting list of items, pagination, updating a status, uploading a photo, search. - Features can be optionally selected by client or enabled/disabled by server. - Clients only affected by changes to selected features. - Clients can make use of only what they need.